niksauer/country-counter/PLOT_PROMPTS.md

 - For countries with states already plotted via the first data set, plot the remaining states encountered in the second data set

 - Why don't the "Want to visit" locations all use the same background color?

+- Default the title to "My Travel Map" if a secondary data set is provided

+- Do not differentiate between partially and fully visited countries when the `--color-full-country` flag is provided

+- Default the title to "Visited states and countries" if running without the `--color-full-country` flag